Table of Contents

 Epidemiology

-- Older age, M > F, rurality, outdoors activities, prolonged exposition to UV light and alcohol consumption (Surv Ophthalmol 2018;63:719)
+- Older age, M > F, rurality, outdoor activities, prolonged exposure to UV light and alcohol consumption are known risk factors (Surv Ophthalmol 2018;63:719)

 Clinical features

-- Causes significant changes in corneal refractive status that increase with grade of pterygia (Indian J Ophthalmol 2007;55:383)
+- Causes significant changes in corneal refractive status that increases with grade of pterygia (Indian J Ophthalmol 2007;55:383)

 - High prevalence (18%) in those older than 40 living at high altitude in Mongolia (Eye (Lond) 2009;23:421)